Cover of The Captain of Estel

 Why did you include your long-ago story "The Beckoning Trail" as a Prologue in Envoy of the Flame?

 Because it is the foundation of the novel and was my inpiration for it.
 It's about what happened to the characters in that story, which had an open ending, after the story's conclusion.
 Someone one once commented to me that the story wasn't consistent with Herald of the Flame athough I had said all my novels are consistent in that nothing in any of them conflicts with another, even where they're not related.
 And my reaction was that since it's a short story it doesn't disprove my statement about my novels.
 But long afterward, I got to thinking that there was no reason why there couldn't be events that make it consistent, and those events would answer a question I had never answered in my own mind about what happened after the conclusion of Herald.
-So the Prologue is an integral part of Envoy of the Flame and its heroine is the protagonist of the novel.
+So the Prologue is an integral part of Envoy of the Flame and its heroine, Ardith, is the protagonist of the novel.

 Cover of Envoy of the Flame